SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    << // r0 : Bool = true

-Use the ``indices`` property of the ``characters`` property to create a ``Range`` of all of the indexes used to access individual characters in a string.
+Use the ``indices`` property of the ``characters`` property to create a ``Range`` of all of the indices used to access individual characters in a string.

 .. testcode:: stringIndex